adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 recognized media, and educational instutions (inlcuding even those owned by foreign governments).

 Whatever their differences, what these statues have in common is that they push the work of decisions onto the platforms.
-There's no process to review these decisions to ensure the blocked speech actually violated some law, these matters are left to the discretion of the platforms.
-But that discretion will be exercised under the shadow of laws which not punish them for permitting disapproved speech and not punish them for censoring legal speech.
+Indivudal decisions to block content are left ot the discretion of the platforms but that discretion will be exercised under the shadow of laws which not punish them for permitting disapproved speech and not punish them for censoring legal speech.
+In most cases, there's no process to process to review these decisions to ensure the blocked speech actually violated some law.
+(To it's credit, the EU has mandated such a [process in the DSA](https://www.dlapiper.com/en-jp/insights/publications/2023/03/dsa--a-new-era-for-online-dispute-resolution--with-an-irish-twist),

 These bills generally define harmful speech and misinformation in vague and expansive ways.
 But even if they had in legally clear definitions that align